 What are microclimates?
 A microclimate defines a smaller area from the larger surrounding area.
 Anyone who lives near an ocean or other large body of water is well acquainted with microclimates.
 For example, fog creates microclimates and it affects large areas of Sonoma County.
 As you’ll see, fog is an important element of climate in growing pinot noir grapes.

-There are four AVAs known specifically for producing outstanding examples of pinot noir in Sonoma County: Los Carneros, Russian River Valley, and the Sonoma Coast AVA.
+There are four AVAs known specifically for producing outstanding examples of Pinot Noir in Sonoma County: Los Carneros, Russian River Valley, and the Sonoma Coast AVA.

 Fort Ross-Seaview